Taco Rice Skillet

 Variations

-Make it with chicken: Use about 1-2 cups shredded or chopped leftover for rotisserie chicken or substitute the ground beef with ground chicken and use chicken broth.
+• Make it with chicken: Use about 1-2 cups shredded or chopped leftover or rotisserie chicken, or substitute the ground beef with ground chicken or turkey and use chicken broth.

-Add other vegetables: If you add other vegetables than bell pepper and you still have too much liquid after the rice is cooked just cook it without the lid for a couple of minutes on high heat to reduce the sauce or add one tablespoon of tomato paste to thicken it up.
+• Add other vegetables: If you add other vegetables besides bell pepper and you still have too much liquid after the rice is cooked, just cook it without the lid for a couple of minutes on high heat to reduce the sauce, or add one tablespoon of tomato paste to thicken it up.

-Stuff it in burritos: Add a couple of tablespoons of tomato paste to thicken it up and then stuff in large tortillas.
+• Stuff it in burritos: Add a couple of tablespoons of tomato paste to thicken it up, and then stuff it in large tortillas (just make my gluten free tortillas a little larger).

 serving spoon resting in a pan of mexican taco skillet